 You can also streamline and automate various sales functions, such as capturing lead data or sending email follow-ups based on specified rules.
 Additionally, the sales pipeline management capabilities of a CRM tool can help you visualize the movement of leads through your sales cycle.
 Detailed sales reports can be generated to identify areas of improvement in the sales process.

-The Key Capabilities of CRM
+The Key Features & Capabilities of CRM

 Understanding what CRM is and how to use it effectively can enable you to keep customers engaged and loyal.
+Some of the key capabilities of a CRM tool are discussed below.

 1. Contact Management